Jon Hamm Would Like to Buy a Time Machine | Wealthsimple

 Wealthsimple is a whole new kind of investing service.
 This is the latest installment of our recurring series “Money Diaries,” where we ask interesting people to open up about the role money has played in their lives.

 I grew up in St. Louis, Missouri.
-We lived in a big house with a giant yard, and as a kid I raked leaves, pulled weeds, cut down dead branches.
-In the winter, I shoveled snow off the driveway and the front walk.
+We lived in a big house with a giant garden, and as a kid I raked leaves, pulled weeds, cut down dead branches.
+In the winter, I shovelled snow off the driveway and the front walk.
 These were chores, not a real, paying job, but from time to time my grandmother would slip me a few bucks.
 The money didn’t change my attitude.
-All these decades later, I still hate yard work.
+All these decades later, I still hate garden work.

-No one should be able to work in Hollywood if they haven’t worked in a restaurant—you quickly learn what a difference a little bit of kindness can make.

 But a few years later, when I was a teenager, my attitude about work changed.
 I got a job at a Greek restaurant in North St. Louis called Sweet Rose.
-At first, I was a busboy and a dishwasher, and eventually I worked my way up the ladder and became a waiter.
+At first, I cleared tables and washed dishes, and eventually I worked my way up the ladder and became a waiter.
 Sweet Rose was a sweet place.
 I learned how to cook and how to keep a clean kitchen.
 I learned how to be nice to people and to ask for help when I need it.
 I learned to love work and find meaning in it.
 To this day, I like going to work, clocking in and clocking out, the satisfaction of a job well done.

 The main reason to have money is to remove the hindrances that accompany being broke.
 Otherwise, it doesn’t matter if you have a ton of money or just a comfortable amount.